 Professor Sir Vaughan Jones

-Sir Vaughan Jones, KNZM, FRS, FRSNZ, New Zealand mathematician and Fields Medallist, is a Distinguished Professor of Mathematics at Vanderbilt University, Nashville, TN, USA, and Professor Emeritus at the University of California, Berkeley, CA, USA.
+Sir Vaughan Jones, KNZM, FRS, FRSNZ, New Zealand mathematician and Fields Medallist, was a Distinguished Professor of Mathematics at Vanderbilt University, Nashville, TN, USA, and Professor Emeritus at the University of California, Berkeley, CA, USA.
+He died in September 2020.

 For a list of further campaign material, click here.